MdMehrabHasanSompod/credcrypt/README.md

 # 📖 Overview

-**CredCrypt** is a cloud-based credential management platform designed with a **security-first architecture**.
+**CredCrypt** is a next-generation credential management system designed with security-first principles.
+Built by **MVIOT-PV**, it combines enterprise-grade encryption with an intuitive user experience.

-Instead of storing credentials in plain text, every credential is encrypted using **AES-256 encryption** before being saved to the database.

-Unlike traditional password managers, **your Master Key is never stored on the server**.

-Only **you** possess the key capable of decrypting your credentials.
+Our mission is to make credential security accessible to everyone, from individual users to large enterprises.
+With CredCrypt, you never have to worry about your sensitive data falling into the wrong hands.

+*Unlike traditional systems that store credentials locally, CredCrypt provides a secure cloud-based solution.
+Even if you accidentally delete your local files or reboot your system, your credentials remain safe and accessible from anywhere, anytime.
+Your data is never lost*.

 This means:

 * 🔒 Even the server cannot read your passwords.
-* 🔑 Only you control your encryption key.
+* 🔑 Only you control the encryption.
-* ☁️ Your encrypted vault stays safely stored in the cloud.
+* ☁️ Your encrypted credential stays safely stored in the cloud.
 * 🛡️ Your sensitive data remains protected even if the database is compromised.

 ---